 If the contract specifies the generation resource provides energy, enter the emissions intensity for the resource in the appropriate cell, starting on line 1h.
-If the contract does not specify a resource or resources, use 0.428 mt CO_2e/MWh .
-For contracts that provide energy from a defined portfolio of generation resources, estimate emissions intensity based on expected amounts from each resource.
+If the contract does not specify a resource or resources, use 0.428 mt CO2e/MWh.
+For contracts that provide energy from a defined portfolio of generation resources, estimate an emission intensity based on expected amounts from each resource.

 As done for lines 1a-1g, multiply the corresponding energy values in the EBT by the emissions intensity, making any adjustments that are necessary if energy delivered under the contract is used to meet firm sales obligations.
+If this calculation does not represent resource GHG emissions (GHG intensities changing over time, for example), then overwrite the formula and provide actual GHG emissions for each year.